Linda-Ikechukwu/notist-severless/backend/README.md

-# Serverless Node.js Starter

-A Serverless starter that adds ES6, TypeScript, serverless-offline, linting, environment variables, and unit test support.
-Part of the [Serverless Stack](http://serverless-stack.com) guide.
+This project was bootstarpped with Serverless starter that adds ES6, TypeScript, serverless-offline, linting, environment variables, and unit test support.

-[Serverless Node.js Starter](https://github.com/AnomalyInnovations/serverless-nodejs-starter) uses the [serverless-bundle](https://github.com/AnomalyInnovations/serverless-bundle) plugin and the [serverless-offline](https://github.com/dherault/serverless-offline) plugin.
+The [Serverless Node.js Starter](https://github.com/AnomalyInnovations/serverless-nodejs-starter) uses the [serverless-bundle](https://github.com/AnomalyInnovations/serverless-bundle) plugin and the [serverless-offline](https://github.com/dherault/serverless-offline) plugin.
 It supports:

 - **Generating optimized Lambda packages with Webpack**
 - **Using ES6 or TypeScript in your handler functions**